zuberalam007/freelance-contract/README.md

 ####In short:

-You Macher Labs are hiring me Shubham Bansal to make the frontend of your CHMS backend at the complete cost of 25k in INR.
+You Macher Labs are hiring me Shubham Bansal to make the frontend of your CHMS backend which includes hardly 4 pages with sample UI just to explain your feartures and make things working at the complete cost of 25k in INR.
 Of course it's a little more complicated, but i'll get to that.

 ###What do both parties agree to do?